ppyrka98/Project1/README.md

 1996    -   Dr. Henning Schulzrinne co-develops key protocols that enable Voice over the Internet protocol (VoIP).

+1996    -   The first mobile phone with Internet connectivity was the Nokia 9000 Communicator

 1998    -   The advent of web publishing tools available to non-technical users spurs the rise of Blogs.

 1999    -   DNSSEC (Domain Name System Security Extensions) is created, the Internet protocol guards that enable users